“Have nothing in your house that you do not know to be useful, or believe to be beautiful.” – William Morris, Born Mar. 24, 1834.

 Third… You should develop the habit and ability to be able to write no matter where you find yourself.
 Because what could be more minimal than needing no special accommodations at all for you to be able to work?

-I write in busy coffee shops in the morning.
-I write in loud bars at night.
+I’ve written in busy coffee shops in the morning.
+I’ve written in loud bars at night.
 I have a small iPad, and my iPhone, and a notebook in both cars.
 Just in case.
 I'm ready to go wherever I find myself.

 And that ability is something I cultivated.
 Through practice.
 I'm doing it now.
-Writing this from a coffee shop on my iPad while the breakfast rush tornado swirls around me.
+The first draft of this post was born in a coffee shop on my iPad while the breakfast rush tornado swirled around me.

 Later I will go do some creative planning in my nerd cave/office where inspiration and connections and ideas surround me.